Diocese of Fall River: 1808 to 1900

 Pope Pius VII erected the Diocese of Boston on April 8, 1808, including all of New England in its jurisdiction.
-Bishop Jean-Louis de Cheverus of Boston established St Lawrence's Church, the first Catholic church in New Bedford and in 1821 with the assistance of Portuguese sailors and Irish laborers.
+Bishop Jean-Louis de Cheverus of Boston established St Lawrence's Church, the first Catholic church in New Bedford in 1821,with the assistance of Portuguese sailors and Irish laborers.
 The first Catholic church on Cape Cod was St. Peter's, constructed in Sandwich in 1830.
 Fall River received it first Catholic church in 1837 when St. John the Baptist was completed.
-In 1869, the first Portuguese language parish in the country was started in Fall River.
+In 1869, the first Portuguese language parish in the country was erected in Fall River.

 The Diocese of Providence was erected by Pope Pius IX on February 17, 1872.
 The pope removed the counties of Bristol, Barnstable, Dukes and Nantucket in Massachusetts from the Archdiocese of Boston.
 The present day Diocese of Fall River area would remain part of the Diocese of Providence for the next 32 years.

 1900 to 1950

 Pope Pius X erected the Diocese of Fall River on March 12, 1904.
 He took all of the Massachusetts counties from Diocese of Providence for the new diocese, making it a suffragan of the Archdiocese of Boston.
-He appointed William Stang of Providence as the first bishop of Fall River.
+William Stang of Providence was the first bishop.
 At the time of his appointment, the new diocese had 44 parishes serving 130,000 Catholics.

 On May 8, 1904, St. Mary's Cathedral was packed with worshipers for Stang's first mass, with police detachments controlling the crowd, estimated at 25,000 people, on the street outside the building.
 During his tenure, Stang established eleven parishes and founded Saint Anne's Hospital in Fall River.
 One of the new parishes was St. Boniface, a German parish in New Bedford.

-After Stang's death in 1907, Pius X appointed Daniel Feehan from the Diocese of Springfield as the second bishop of Fall River that same year.
-During his 27-year tenure, Feehan became known as the "Benevolent Bishop", establishing 36 parishes.
-To assist Feehan, Pope Pius IX named Auxiliary Bishop James Cassidy as coadjutor bishop of the diocese in 1934.
+After Stang's death in 1907, Pius X appointed Daniel Feehan from the Diocese of Springfield in Massachusetts as the second bishop of Fall River that same year.
+During his 27-year tenure, Feehan established 36 parishes.
+To assist Feehan, Pope Pius IX named Auxiliary Bishop James Cassidy of Providence as coadjutor bishop of the diocese in 1934.
 Feehan died in office later that year and Cassidy automatically succeeded him as bishop.
 Bishop Feehan High School in Attleboro was named in his honor.